Abdullah-V/HMSC/README.md

 ## 🔰 About

-HMSC (How Much Stuffs CLI) analyst for your files and folders
+HMSC (How Much Stuffs CLI) analyst for your files and folders.
+With HMSC you can see count of folders, count of files, file extensions, size of the files, etc. inside a folder.

 ## 📸 Screenshot